USEPA/PRTR-QSTR-models/README.md

     Replace your_rdbms_password with your PostgreSQL password
   </li>
   <li>
-    The .zip file called [PRTR_transfers_v_PostgreSQL](https://github.com/USEPA/PRTR-QSTR-models/blob/data-driven/data_engineering/load/output/PRTR_transfers_v_PostgreSQL.zip ) will be used for creating the database schema and populating the tables
+    The .zip file called PRTR_transfers_v_PostgreSQL(see https://github.com/USEPA/PRTR-QSTR-models/blob/data-driven/data_engineering/load/output/PRTR_transfers_v_PostgreSQL.zip) will be used for creating the database schema and populating the tables
   </li>
   <li>
     To avoid the problem with disk space, you should upload the data to a cloud storage service like Google Drive, which will facilitate you to follow the modeling stage presented below